proycon/sxmo-docs/CONTRIBUTING.md

 Please search the existing tickets before submitting a new ticket.
 You are free to put in feature requests here or pull tickets off here to get ideas for patches.

-## **Submitting Patches or General Dicussion**
+## **Submitting Patches or General Discussion**
-We use a single mailing list for patch submission and dicussion of the above subcomponents of the Sxmo project.
+We use a single mailing list for patch submission and discussion of the above subcomponents of the Sxmo project.

 The mailing list is at: